ToniaPedersen/DEXPIViewer/README.md

 ## About DEXPI

 [DEXPI](https://dexpi.org) (Data EXchange in the Process Industry) is the open industry standard for intelligent P&ID exchange, enabling interoperability between engineering tools across the process industry.

+## Important Note

+Validation results are provided to assist review and should be independently verified.
+This tool is being used by me in a current DEXPI project and is under active development.
+Rules are being updated regularly during the project — results may change between updates.